pythonkc/presentations/2014_10/pykc_meetup_20141023.markdown

 def greetings():
-    print('Welcome to the PythonKC Monthly Meetup.')
+    print("Welcome to the PythonKC Monthly Meetup.")
-    print('Today is Thursday 23 October 2014.')
+    print("Today is Thursday 23 October 2014.")
-    print('Thanks to Salva O'Renick.')
+    print("Thanks to Salva O'Renick.")

 if __name__ == '__main__':